facelessuser/FuzzyFileNav/README.md

 * Thanks to quodlibet for helping come up with great ideas for the plugin during development.

 * Special thanks to [Boundincode](https://github.com/Boundincode) whose witty humor and quirky coding fueled the development of the plugin.
 (If only he was more humble...)

+* Thanks to biermeester and matthjes for thier suggestions and ideas with platform/host specific settings.